quicophy/mdopt/README.md

 ## Contribution guidelines

-If you want to contribute to mdopt, be sure to follow GitHub's contribution guidelines.
+If you want to contribute to `mdopt`, be sure to follow GitHub's contribution guidelines.
 This project adheres to our [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.